 Congratulations to Dr. Zihan Xu on receiving her Ph.D in NanoEngineering for her defense on “Photodetection in Disordered Materials”.
 We are very proud of her achievements and wish her well on exploring career opportunities in the industry!

 Congratulations to Dr. Jeanne E. Lemaster (Jokerst Bioimaging Lab), who recently received her Ph.D in NanoEngineering.
 Her defense on "The Development and Application of Nanoparticles for Cell Tracking and Multimodal Imaging" was presented on December 4, 2019.
 Dr.

-Congratulations to Dr. Brandon Christian Marin (The Lipomi Research Group), who recently received his Ph.D in Chemical Engineering.
-His defense on "Enhanced Light-Matter Interactions for Biosensing" was presented on December 5, 2019.
+Congratulations to Dr. Shangting You (Chen Laboratory), who recently received his Ph.D in NanoEngineering.
+His defense on "Manipulating Light-Matter Interactions in Photopolymerization-Based Microscale 3D Printing" was presented on December 5, 2019.
 Dr.